chrisbodger/VeinCam/docs/Team-Work-Diary.md

 12/9/18 Steph
 * Email sent to technology transfer office to make booking
 * Email sent to ANU human ethics committee regarding need to ethics approval
+* Appointment made with ANU Technology Transfer Office

 14/9/18 Joey
 * Initial testing documents created.

+17/9/18
+* Brief meeting with course convenor with project update
+* Emailed client about project updates and forwarded correspondence from ethics committee
+* Emailed other course lecturer about medical devices